robocorp/example-pdf-invites-creator/README.md

 This robot will:

-- retrieve the data from the work item
+- retrieve the data from a work item
 - loop through the data and generate a personalized PDF for each event participant using a template into a temporary folder
 - collect all generated files into a zip archive in the output folder
 - write log files